 “Best in class” – such was the glowing verdict recently conferred by the renowned Global Institute of Logistics on HHLA Container Terminal Altenwerder (CTA).
 The high-tech facility is still being inundated with awards and curious visitors.
 The original objectives of CTA’s planners were most certainly ambitious – yet barely anybody then could picture the scale of today’s success.
-The facility has meanwhile rapidly and reliably handled nearly 40 million standard containers (TEU).
-Such throughput figures still lay far off in the future on 25 June 2002, when with the “Nedlloyd Africa” the first containership was handled at CTA.
-Nor had all the teething troubles by many means been overcome on the first day of operation, yet the terminal has arrived very quickly in Europe’s top echelon.
+The facility has meanwhile rapidly and reliably handled more than 40 million standard containers (TEU).

 HHLA’s planning team was meanwhile addressing the system challenge.
 The criteria were obvious: Reliable high performance for growing ship sizes – on limited space and in high-wage Germany.
 After thorough examination of different variants including some conventional ones, in spring 1999 HHLA took a bold decision for a giant leap forward, aiming to form the best from all areas of technology into a new “State of the Art”.
 The elements of the CTA layout were container gantry cranes with a two-trolley system, unmanned AGVs (Automatic Guided Vehicles) and a block storage using rail-mounted gantry cranes (RMGs).